Executive Editorial

 Tiffany’s journey hasn’t been without its challenges.
 Balancing a full-time job as a Cardiac ICU nurse— at the same hospital for 28 years, no less— with her responsibilities as club admin requires grit and time management, especially during peak registration season.

 “Peak registration season is especially tricky,” she says.
 “And I’ve never been the most tech-savvy person.
 Every time a new platform rolls out, I just dive in and figure it out.
 I still prefer Google over Excel,” she jokes.
+Her humility is clear, and as Lisa Hausser explains, "Tiffany is a great asset to have in the club as you know without a doubt that she will be on top of everything that needs to be done."

 She’s also witnessed—and adapted to—substantial changes in the youth soccer landscape.
 From the restructuring of league formats and club silos, to the merging of Ohio South and Ohio North, to the growth of the MLS NEXT and Girls Academy platforms, Tiffany has helped CUP Boys navigate an ever-evolving environment.
 “The club has grown a lot.
 The badge, the colors, even the territory we reach—it’s all changed.”